Eugene de Kock: Early life and service

 Eugene Alexander de Kock was born to Lourens Vosloo de Kock, a magistrate and personal friend to former prime minister John Vorster.
 Vosloo "Vossie" de Kock, Eugene's brother, later described him as a "quiet" boy who "wasn't a violent person."
 He also recounted how their father, a member of the Afrikaner Broederbond, indoctrinated the boys in Afrikaner nationalist ideology and taught them "strict Afrikaans" as they grew up.

 De Kock developed a long-time ambition of becoming an officer.
 In 1967, after completing high school, he performed his year-long national service in Pretoria at the Army Gymnasium.
 During this time, he and the rest of the Gymnasium's six companies were deployed to Rhodesia's border with Botswana to confront militant ANC incursions.
 De Kock graduated from the Gymnasium as an infantry soldier in the South African Defence Force.
 However, he decided not to attend the officers college in Saldanha Bay because of a stutter, and declined to pursue a B. Mil degree.
 He joined the South African Police's uniform branch in the Eastern Cape.

 De Kock underwent off-duty training at Pretoria's Baviaanspoort Prison with members of the Security Police under Captain de Swart, in what later was to become the SAP's Special Task Force.
 In 1976, instead of accepting an invitation to train new Special Task Force members, De Kock reported to the Police College for an officers' course and was promoted from warrant officer to lieutenant.

 In May 1978, De Kock was transferred to South West Africa and joined the security branch in Oshakati.
 In 1979, he co-founded Koevoet, an SAP counterinsurgency unit tasked with combating the People's Liberation Army of Namibia (PLAN) during the South African Border War.
 Koevoet was regarded as a highly effective unit, but committed atrocities against civilians and other human rights violations.
 Its successes in tracking and killing PLAN guerrillas prompted the SAP to consider setting up a similar division in South Africa.

+While testifying at the Truth and Reconciliation Commission, De Kock recounted one incident during his time serving in the Border War in Angola.
+He'd captured a group of prisoners and brought them back to the camp.
+Instead of being congratulated, however, he was reprimanded, and then watched as the prisoners were beaten by superiors.Why so many?

 Vlakplaas

 In 1983, the SAP transferred De Kock to C10, a counter-insurgency unit headquartered at a farm called Vlakplaas, located 20 km west of Pretoria.
 De Kock, who had established a reputation for commitment during his tours in Rhodesia and Namibia, was promoted as the unit's commanding officer two years later.
-Under his leadership, C10—later known as C1—became a death squad which hunted down and killed millitant opponents of the National Party and the apartheid system.
+Under his leadership, C10—later known as C1—became a death squad which hunted down and killed militant opponents of the National Party and the apartheid system.